zachboth/the-vanual/_posts/2015-01-07-insulation.markdown

 #### <span class="number"><span>6</span></span> Make paper template for floor to cut reflectix and rigid  paneling

 Using the paper scrap method, make a template of your floor with a roll of rose paper.
-If you are extremely detailed with this template, it will save a lot of time and headache later on.
+Try to be as detailed and accurate as you can.

 Additionally, if you take really good care of this template (making sure not to wrinkle, tear or otherwise damage it), you’ll be able to use this template for the insulation AND subflooring.
 Two birds with one stone.